 Bronny suffered cardiac arrest due to a congenital heart defect on July 24th, collapsing midway through a USC shootaround months before USC basketball's season opener.
 Bronny was able to recover days later, but the harrowing scare largely derailed what was supposed to be a promising freshman year on the court.
 Bronny never truly got going throughout the season and struggled on the way to a paltry 4.8 points-per-game average on just 37% shooting from the field (if you're generous like me and rounded up).

-Those statistics are typically far from being NBA worthy.
+Those statistics are typically far from being NBA-worthy.
 But the power of nepotism is unlike any other in this world.
 James still garnered plenty of interest from teams during the pre-draft process as he impressed at the Draft Combine.
-Some teams were interested, I'm sure, in Bronny just based off his game.
-But I'm also sure that most teams' interest in the kid was based in the desire to draw LeBron in with him -- James had long been rumored to desire playing with his son on whichever NBA team he landed on.
+Some teams were interested in Bronny based off his ability, I’m sure.
+But I'm also sure that most teams' interest in the kid was based in the desire to draw his dad in with him -- James had long been rumored to desire playing with his son on whichever NBA team he landed on.

 As I mentioned before, LeBron's able to become a free agent in a matter of days here, but when you look at everything in totality; why would he leave Los Angeles at this point?
 James has built a powerful production company in Uninterrupted.
 His family, including his beautiful wife Savannah and their two other children, daughter Zhuri and their other soon-to-be NBA-bound son Bryce, are all very comfortable in SoCal.
 And it just makes sense for LeBron to retire a Laker, doesn't it?